izzybee93/recipesblog/_posts/2021-01-01-beetroot-cous-cous-salad.md

     pepper, to taste"
   directions_markdown: |-
     1. In a large bowl, add the couscous then vegetable stock, pouring until the water is 0.5cm above the couscous.
 Set aside for 10 mins.
-    2. Using a fork, loosen the cous cous.
+    2. Using a fork, loosen the couscous.
 Add the garlic, lemon juice, leftover beetroot juice and oil and mix well.
 Add the beetroot, cucumber and chickpeas, then mix together.
 Add a drizzle more olive oil, season with black pepper and stir again.
 ---